zCam12/Discord_Bot/README.md

 - Used only in my private server
 - Updated and maintained in my free time

-The config provided is setup exactly like mine except without the data.
+The config provided is set up exactly like mine except without the data.